 Understanding defenses in motor vehicle injury cases can help plaintiffs see the big picture of their case.
 Before your Virginia Personal Injury Lawyer brings your case, it is important to examine the possible defenses to your case.
-We will look at three major defenses to motor vehicle injury claims: sudden emergency, unavoidable accident, and the choice of paths doctrine.
+We will look at three major defenses to motor vehicle injury claims: contributory negligence, sudden emergency and sudden medical emergency, and unavoidable accident.

 For a legal consultation with a personal injury lawyer, call 434-817-3100